dhelekal/BASSGWAS/docs/tutorial.md

 # Tips

--   Ensure that only high quality isolates are included in experimental design collections.
+-   Ensure that only high-quality isolates are included in experimental design collections.
 Mislabeled or contaminated isolates may severely compromise BASS-GWAS functionality.

--   Use experimental controls to reduce phenotyping noise
+-   Use experimental controls to reduce phenotyping noise.

 -   Set the allele frequency filter to a reasonable value.
 This should be organism specific.
 A frequency of